scd-github/jsd-lab-website-template/index.md

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+"Insolvent: How to Reorient Computing for Just Sustainability" by Professor Christoph Becker breaks down how we can reorient design perspectives in computer science to better align with the values of sustainability and justice and why this change is needed in Computing.

 {%
   include button.html
   link="team"
-  text="Meet our team"
+  text="Read More"
   icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="team"
-  title="Our Team"
-  text=text
-%}

-{% capture text %}

-Insolvent Text - Christoph Becker shows how we can reorient design perspectives in computer science to better align with the values of sustainability and justice.

-{%
-  include button.html
-  link="projects"
-  text="Learn more about Insolvent" icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"